CHILD CUSTODY AND VISITATION

 9. If some or all of the requirements of co-parenting are lacking from your relationship with the other parent, joint custody could be a very poor solution.

 Joint custody, both legal and physical, can have an excellent effect on both the child and the parents -- if the parents are able to work together on issues concerning the child.
 However, it can have disastrous results for the child if the parents cannot or will not co-parent.
-The relationship you have with your spouse concerning your child will be the largest factor affecting the outcome of any joint custody arrangement you might choose.
+The relationship you have with the other parent concerning your child will be the largest factor affecting the outcome of any joint custody arrangement you might choose.

 22. Q. IF I HAVE OTHER QUESTIONS, WHAT SHOULD I DO?